Chiang Chao-shen

-Chiang Chao-shen (Chinese:江兆申, October 26, 1925 – May 12, 1996), styled Jiaoyuan (茮原), and also known by the studio name Lingou Hall (靈漚館), was born on the banks of Fengxi (豐溪) River in Yanci Town (巖寺鎮), She County, Anhui Province.
-He was a Taiwanese calligrapher, painter, and seal engraver, as well as a scholar in the study of Chinese painting and calligraphy.
+Chiang Chao-shen (江兆申; October 26, 1925 – May 12, 1996) was a Taiwanese calligrapher, painter, and seal engraver, as well as a scholar in the study of Chinese painting and calligraphy.
 Chiang Chao-shen held prominent positions at the National Palace Museum in Taiwan, serving as the deputy director and Director of the Painting and Calligraphy Department.
-On May 12, 1996, he unexpectedly died due to a myocardial infarction while delivering a lecture at the Lu Xun Academy of Fine Arts in Shenyang.
+Chiang, styled Jiaoyuan (茮原), and also known by the studio name Lingou Hall (靈漚館), was born on the banks of Fengxi (豐溪) River in Yanci Town (巖寺鎮), She County, Anhui Province.
+He died due to a myocardial infarction while delivering a lecture at the Lu Xun Academy of Fine Arts in Shenyang.

 Life

-Chiang Chao-shen (1925–1996), born into a scholarly family in She County, Anhui, in 1925, was exposed to literature and calligraphy under his parents' guidance and his fourth uncle's introduction to Huang Binhong (黃賓虹) during his childhood.
-In the fourth grade of elementary school, he carved a seal for someone, earning recognition from Deng Sanmu (鄧散木).
+Chiang, born into a scholarly family in She County, Anhui, in 1925, was exposed to literature and calligraphy under his parents' guidance and his fourth uncle's introduction to Huang Binhong during his childhood.
+In the fourth grade of elementary school, he carved a seal for someone, earning recognition from Deng Sanmu.
 Influenced by traditional family education, he laid the foundation for his future artistic creations.

-In 1949, after immigrating to Taiwan, Chiang became a high school teacher and joined Pu xinyu (溥心畬), where he became the disciple of Pu Xinyu, a renowned figure in poetry and literature, studying poetry and prose under his guidance.
+In 1949, after immigrating to Taiwan, Chiang became a high school teacher and joined Pu Xinyu, whose disciple he became, studying poetry and prose under his guidance.

-In 1965, Chiang held a solo exhibition of calligraphy, painting, and seal carving at Zhongshan Hall.
-The success of the exhibition garnered praise and led to recommendations from Chen Xueping (陳雪屏) and Ye Gongchao (葉公超), propelling Chiang into the position of Associate Researcher at the National Palace Museum in Taiwan.
+In 1965, Chiang held a solo exhibition of calligraphy, painting, and seal carving at Zhongshan Hall in Tapiei.
+The success of the exhibition garnered praise and led to recommendations from Chen Xueping and Ye Gongchao, propelling Chiang into the position of Associate Researcher at the National Palace Museum in Taiwan.

 Then Chiang had the opportunity to study a rich variety of Chinese art, benefiting from the extensive collection.
 He was promoted to Researcher in 1969.
 In response to an invitation from the U.S. State Department of State, Chiang visited the United States as a visiting researcher for a year.
-In November of the same year, he published a book titled "A Study on Tang Yin" (關於唐寅的研究) in 1973, receiving the Chia-hsin Research Award (嘉新優良著作獎) and the Dr. Sun Yat-sen Culture and Arts Award (中山文藝獎) for his travelogue "Hualian Notes." (花蓮記遊冊) Chiang's profound traditional literati background, coupled with his experience in artistic creation, allowed him to present insightful papers and lay the groundwork for academic research and exhibitions.
+In November of the same year, he published a book titled A Study on Tang Yin (關於唐寅的研究) in 1973, receiving the Chia-hsin Research Award (嘉新優良著作獎) and the Dr. Sun Yat-sen Culture and Arts Award (中山文藝獎) for his travelogue "Hualian Notes" (花蓮記遊冊).
+Chiang's profound traditional literati background, coupled with his experience in artistic creation, allowed him to present insightful papers and lay the groundwork for academic research and exhibitions.